Science Communication Unit news archive

 To mark the event, we held a one-day conference at the Watershed in Bristol on Friday 4 April 2014.
 Throughout the day, MSc graduates gave presentations about the industry, charities and companies they are now working in, alongside plenary talks from Chief Executive of the British Science Association, Imran Khan, and Professor Frank Burnet, who originally set up the MSc with Dr Emma Weitkamp of the SCU.

 The conference proved to be a great success, and was enjoyed by delegates (of whom around a fifth were graduates from our programmes) and presenters alike.
-The Science Communication Unit @SciCommsUWE Twitter feed captures some of the online discussion, along with a blog and Storify of the day.
+The Science Communication Unit @SciCommsUWE Twitter feed captures some of the online discussion, along with a blog of the day.

 See the full press release.